Sophon-0/GNN/README.md

 ## Graph Construction:
 Builds a heterogeneous graph structure using PyTorch Geometric's HeteroData object

-## Machine Learning Methodology:
-Implements a link prediction task, a fundamental problem in network analysis

 ## Transform and Split Data:
 Split the edge data into training (80%), validation (10%), and testing (10%) edges using `RandomLinkSplit`.
 Ensure negative samples (edges) are generated and added for evaluation.